Shiraz; city of great poets & rich history in Iran

 • Soofi Traditional Restaurant: Italian, Café, Armenian

-• Sharzeh Restaurant: Middle Eastern, Persian, Persian, Vegetarian Friendly
+• Sharzeh Restaurant: Middle Eastern, Persian, Vegetarian Friendly

 • Shapouri Garden Traditional Restaurant: Persian, Middle Eastern